Chris David (footballer)

-Christofer David (born Christofer Gurkan, 6 March 1993) is a Dutch professional footballer who plays as a midfielder for Turkish TFF Third League club Yeni Mersin İdmanyurdu.
+Christofer David (born Christofer Gurkan, 6 March 1993) is a Dutch professional footballer who plays as a midfielder for Turkish TFF Second League club Yeni Mersin İdmanyurdu.

 Club career

 Early career

 Born in Amsterdam, Netherlands, David's family moved to Enschede when he was 3 years old.
 He joined FC Twente youth team at the age of seven and moved through the age groups at the Dutch club.

 In 2010, together with his family, he switched the Turkish surname Gurkan for his originally Aramaic surname David.

 Fulham

 Former Fulham manager Martin Jol signed David, who was also attracting attention from Ajax on 4 January 2013 from Dutch club FC Twente.

 David made his Fulham debut in the FA Cup third round against Norwich City at Carrow Road.
 On 11 May, the final day of the season with Fulham already relegated, David scored on his Premier League debut in the dying seconds to tie the game against Crystal Palace.
 Despite being featured for five matches at the start of the 2014–15 season and aiming for first team football, David's first team opportunities were soon limited under new manager Kit Symons.